Skreamzz/Ishwikiclone/Contributing-to-iSH-Development.md

 The bulk of this document came from a discussion on the iSH #dev forum where @saagarjha walked me through the process which was a huge help.
 I honestly never would have figured this stuff out on my own.

+This document assumes that your clone of iSH is hosted on GitHub

 ## What you want at the end

 At the end of this process you should have a published PR with exactly one commit.
 The PR should apply cleanly to the current iSH master branch and should include only the bare minimum number of files needed.
 In particular it should NOT include files such as...